What do doctors, nurses, paramedics, police officers and fire-fighting staff all have in common?

-Fine tune your body clock in to your sleep with anchor sleep.
+After working the NHS night shift, fine-tune your body clock into your sleep with anchor sleep.
 Aim to have at least four hours sleep at the same time every night/morning (e.g. 3-7am).

 5) Helpful remedies

 Lavender, passionflower, hops, orange blossom, Scot’s pine, camomile and peppermint all claim to promote sleep.
-And milky night time drinks really do help bring on sleep.
+And milky nighttime drinks really do help bring on rest.